ReddTea/reddemcee/README.md

 # Reddemcee

-An Adaptative Parallel Tempering wrapper for personal use, which someone in the community might find useful on it's own.
+Adaptive Parallel Tempering MCMC Ensemble Sampler, made for the exoplanet finder algorithm [`EMPEROR`](https://github.com/ReddTea/astroemperor/).
+This sampler works as a stand-alone program, so the community might find it useful.

 # Overview
-Reddemcee is an Adaptive Parallel Tempering MCMC implementation based on the excellent [emcee](https://arxiv.org/abs/1202.3665) code, and a modified version of the [Vousden et al. implementation](https://arxiv.org/abs/1501.05823).
+`reddemcee` is an Adaptive Parallel Tempering MCMC implementation based on the excellent [emcee](https://arxiv.org/abs/1202.3665) code, and a modified version of the [Vousden et al. implementation](https://arxiv.org/abs/1501.05823).

 It's coded in such a way that minimal differences in input are required compared to emcee (v.
 3.1.3).
 Make sure to check reddemcee's [documentation](https://reddemcee.readthedocs.io/en/latest) !